Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

         }

-Create and Launch kernel in the testbench:
+Create and Launch Kernel in the Testbench:

-Histogram needs two frames to populate the histogram and to get correct result in auto exposure frame.
-Auto white balance, GTM and other tone-mapping functions needs one extra frame in each to populate its parameters and apply those parameters to get a correct image.
-For the specific example below, four iterations are needed because the AEC, AWB and LTM module selected.
+The histogram needs two frames to populate the histogram and to get correct results in the auto exposure frame.
+Auto white balance, GTM and other tone-mapping functions need one extra frame in each to populate its parameters and apply those parameters to get a correct image.
+For the specific example below, four iterations are needed because the AEC, AWB, and LTM modulea are selected.

 .. code:: c